DarkflameUniverse/DarkflameServer/Docker_Windows.md

 ![Disable Autostart](docker/images/DD_General_Settings.png)

 8. Download the DarkflameServer repository and extract it to a location of your choice.
-TODO submodules were not downloaded for me...
 9. Inside the extracted folder, copy `.env.example` and name the copy `.env`
 10. Open `.env` with notepad by right-clicking it and selecting _Open With_ -> _More apps_ -> _Notepad_.
 11. Change the text after `CLIENT_PATH=` to the location of your client.
 The folder you are pointing to must contain a folder called `client` which should contain the client files.
 Use `/` instead of `\`.
 For example, if you have `legouniverse.exe` at `C:\Users\someone\Downloads\LU\client\legouniverse.exe`, enter `C:/Users/someone/Downloads/LU`